Dll functions exported by QM

 Registers a window as an OLE drag and drop target.
 Returns 1 on success, 0 on failure.

-Can be used to receive paths of dropped files, other shell objects and Internet links.
+Can be used to receive paths of dropped files, other shell objects (ITEMIDLIST) and Internet links.
 Also can be used to receive dropped data of other formats (text, HTML, etc).

 The information below may be hard to understand.
 Also, most of it is not useful in most cases.
 You can start from the example.
 Also, you can ask about it in the QM forum.

-QmRegisterDropTarget arguments:
+QmRegisterDropTarget parameters:

-hwndTarget - the handle of the target window.
+hwndTarget - handle of the target window.
 It can be a top level window (e.g. a custom dialog) or a child window (e.g. an edit control in a dialog).

 On drag and drop events, the hwndNotify window receives WM_QM_DRAGDROP message.
 By default, the message is sent only on drop, unless flags 1, 2, and/or 4 are used.
+The message is sent with the following info:

 wParam - 0 on drag enter, 1 on drag over, 2 on drag leave, 3 on drop.

 lParam - address of variable of QMDRAGDROPINFO type.
-Members:

 hwndTarget - target window handle.

 dataObj - IDataObject interface pointer.
 Available on drag enter and drop.
 Can be used to extract data of various formats.
-Window Vista: when running under UAC, only GetData function is valid, and can retrieve only data decribed as TYMED_HGLOBAL.
+In QM, only GetData function is valid, and can retrieve only data described as TYMED_HGLOBAL.
+In exe, dataObj is fully valid.

 formats - array of available formats.
 Available on drag enter and drop.
 A format is described by a FORMATETC type.